datastax/nodejs-driver/doc/features/execution-profiles/README.md

       consistency: consistency.one,
       readTimeout: 10000
     }),
-    new ExecutionProfile('time-series', {
+    new ExecutionProfile('graph-oltp', {
-      consistency: consistency.localQuorum
+      consistency: consistency.localQuorum,
+      graphOptions:  { name: 'myGraph' }
     })
   ]
 });
 ```

 The default profile will be used to fill the unspecified options in the rest of the profiles.
 In the above example, the
-read timeout for the profile named `'time-series'` will be the one defined in the default profile (10,000 ms).
+read timeout for the profile named `'graph-oltp'` will be the one defined in the default profile (10,000 ms).

 For the settings that are not specified in the default profile, the driver will use the default `Client` options.